youyanggu/yyg-seir-simulator/README.md

 In addition to the SEIR simulator, we provide the "best" set of parameters that our machine learning layer has learned to best fit the real-world observed data.
 This is done by taking a weighted mean (or median) of the individual parameters used in our full model.
 Because parameters are not independent, using only a single set of parameters may skew the simulation results when compared to the full model projections.

-While this simulator may not be best suited to make projections (since it does not use real data), we believe this simulator is particular helpful for mapping out scenarios.
-For example, what would happen if [people started social distancing 7 days earlier](#decrease-inflection-date-by-7-days).
+While this simulator may not be best suited to make projections (since it does not use real data), we believe this simulator is particular helpful for mapping out relative scenarios.
+For example, how much can we reduce infections/deaths if [people started social distancing 7 days earlier](#decrease-inflection-date-by-7-days).
 Or what if [20% of individuals self-quarantine after symptom onset](#simulate-effect-of-quarantine).
 Or if there was [no reopening](#assume-no-reopening).

 ## Dependencies